Categories: Cosmetic Dentistry

 3 Things to Check Before Whitening Your Teeth

-For some patients, whitening their teeth on periodic basis has almost always been a part of their routine dental care.
+For some patients, whitening their teeth on a periodic basis has almost always been a part of their routine dental care.
 Though never performed as frequently as routine checkups and cleanings, which are necessary to prevent most other types of oral health issues, teeth-whitening is the most convenient and effective solution for dealing with common teeth stains.
 However, while it may be commonly recommended and highly effective at brightening stained teeth, whitening your teeth is only a good idea given a few factors are met.
 Today, we examine just a few of these, and why it’s important to checkup them before whitening your teeth.

 1. The nature of your teeth stains